menandmice/micetro_docs/guides/user-manual/dhcp_superscopes.rst

 Adding an Existing Scope to a Superscope
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can add existing scopes to superscopes by setting a superscope for them.
-It is also possible to transfer scopes to a different superscope on the DHCP server.
+You can add existing scopes to superscopes or transfer to a different superscope on the DHCP server.

+**To add an existing scope to a superscope or move it to a different superscope**:

 1. Go to the **Networks** tab and locate the scope(s) you want to add to the superscope.
 2. Select :guilabel:`Set superscope` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.